PipeItToDevNull/PipeItToDevNull.github.io/_posts/email-script.md

 -->
 {% gist 39672ada0ac4013ac641902a1fc2a8e0 send-mail.ps1 %}

 ## Note
-Assuming this is a submodule in the root of a repo alonside the script you are running you can load (and throw if this is missing) with this short block.
+Assuming this is a submodule in the root of a repo alongside the script you are running you can load (and throw if this is missing) with this short block.

-{% gist }
+{% gist 39672ada0ac4013ac641902a1fc2a8e0 load.ps1 %}